-John Stuart Mill (1806-1873), widely regarded as the 'most influential English-speaking philosopher of the nineteenth century' [1], examined the relationship between the society and the individual, focusing on the "nature and limits of the power which can be legitimately exercised by society over the individual" in his famous essay On Liberty [2].
-Though the issue of Civil Liberty had "divided mankind, almost from the remotest ages" [2], he felt that, in his time, it required a "different and more fundamental treatment," because it had begun to "profoundly influence the practical controversies of the age."
+John Stuart Mill (1806-1873) [1], widely regarded as the 'most influential Englishspeaking philosopher of the nineteenth century' [1], examined the relationship between the society and the individual, focusing on the "nature and limits of the power which can be legitimately exercised by society over the individual" in his famous essay On Liberty [2].
+Though the issue of Civil Liberty had "divided mankind, almost from the remotest ages," he felt that, in his time, it required a "different and more fundamental treatment," because it had begun to "profoundly influence the practical controversies of the age" [2].
 He also predicted that the controversy over 'social liberty' was "likely soon to make itself recognized as the vital question of the future" [2].

 We live in that future now, and the perceived contradiction between social and individual interests has become the biggest bone of contention in current ideological debates.
-Mill's argument for individual liberty, insofar as it does not encroach on the liberty of others, still holds sway:

-The sole end for which mankind are warranted in interfering with the liberty of action of any of their number is to prevent harm to others.
-His own good, either physical or moral, is not sufficient warrant [2].
+Mill's argument for individual liberty, insofar as it does not encroach on the liberty of others, still holds sway: "The sole end for which mankind is warranted in interfering with the liberty of action of any of their number is to prevent harm to others.
+His own good, either physical or moral, is not sufficient warrant" [2]

-However, individual actions are so interwoven into the fabric of social life that it is difficult to define or quantify their effects on 'others.'
+individual actions However, are SO interwoven into the fabric of social life that it is difficult to define or quantify their effects on 'others.'
 In the twenty-first century, we are torn between arguments for individual freedom, epitomized in the idea of 'free market,' and calls for government regulation to assure social cohesion and social justice.
 This issue has become further complicated by a dangerous paradox of our time: on the one hand, individuals have acquired unprecedented power to impact the society through the use of modern science and technology (tools for doing both 'good' and 'bad,' depending on one's perspective).
-This enormous potential in the hands of individuals is a ticking bomb in the human world of divided opinion.

 On the other hand, the rise of corporations in our profit-driven economy has marginalized individuals in society - the "Invisible Hand" of the 'free market' controls the ebb and flow of our lives.
 Capitalism, built on the promise of individual freedom, has subjugated individuals to the economic interests of organizations.
 Profits rule, while individuals chase after the mirage of personal freedom.
-Widespread frustration feeds social alienation and crime; ironically, incarceration rate in the 'Land of the Free' dwarfs that of any other nation.
-According to the New York Times of April 23, 2008, "The United States has less than 5 percent of the world's population.
-But it has almost a quarter of the world's prisoners" [3].
-These figures have been corroborated by official studies [4, 5].

-Individuals are becoming more aware of their technologically enhanced power to impact the society; however, there is a general lack of understanding of individuals' visceral interconnectedness / interdependence with the society.
+Individuals are becoming more aware of their technologically enhanced power to impact the society; however, there is a general lack of understanding of individuals' interconnectedness visceral with interdependence the society.
 Egocentric thinking conflicts with our technological maturity - that is why the relationship between the society and individuals requires now even more fundamental treatment.

 A deeper understanding of how the foundry of society casts all individuals (including individualists) may help us discover our common purpose and the objective laws of social harmony.
 I hope to contribute to this ongoing enquiry by highlighting the fundamental role of society in 'humanizing' our individual minds.
 But first, what is being 'human'?